Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 This is in order to make reading the code easier and make the sections of sections of code easier to find, modify, read, and understand

 One of the things I did with the code is that instead of putting "else:" statements where I could I only put them where they where necessary making "elif:" statements instead to make the code easier to read.

+##Bugs

+Rare Issue:
+When logging in you have a very small chance to start looping and break the program.
+If this happens please restart the program   Why is it caused? the, "Return" statements in, "Authenticate_User.py" on lines '90' and '100' sometime do not run correctly causing this bug